dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:54-64 %}

 The first thing that we see is a `key` property.
-As mentioned before, a key is necessary whenever the same type of widget or virtual DOM element will be rendered by a widget.
+As mentioned before, a key is necessary whenever more than one of the same type of widget or virtual DOM element will be rendered by a widget.
 The `label`, `placeholder`, and `required` fields map to their expected properties.

 The `value` property renders the value of the field that is passed into the widget via its properties.
 Notice that there is no code that manipulates this value within the widget.
 As parts of a [reactive framework](https://en.wikipedia.org/wiki/Reactive_programming), Dojo 2 widgets do not normally update their own state.
 Rather, they inform their parent that a change has occurred via events or some other mechanism.
 The parent will then pass updated properties back into the widget after all of the changes have been processed.
 This allows Dojo 2 applications to centralize data and keep the entire application synchronized.